vickie333/Analyzing-Selling-Price-of-used-Cars-/README.md

 # 🚗 Analyzing Selling Price of Used Cars

-This project performs an exploratory data analysis (EDA) on the [Imports-85 Automobile Dataset](https://archive.ics.uci.edu/ml/datasets/automobile), focusing on the **selling price of used cars**.
+This project performs an exploratory data analysis on the [Imports-85 Automobile Dataset](https://archive.ics.uci.edu/ml/datasets/automobile), focusing on the **selling price of used cars**.
 The goal is to discover relationships between vehicle features and their price, using data cleaning, visualization, and statistical analysis.

 ## 📊 Project Highlights